 What a difference a year makes.
-Reflecting on last year’s Ruby Slipper Christmas blog, I can see how far we’ve come in just 12 short months – having grown from a business of two to a company of three.
+Reflecting on last year’s Ruby Assembly Christmas blog, I can see how far we’ve come in just 12 short months – having grown from a business of two to a company of three.

 A year of incredible opportunity, breathtaking challenges and upwards momentum, 2016 has been a hard taskmaster.
 I learned so much about myself courtesy of my business, encouraged and supported by the talented team of Leah and Emma.
 Each new step has progressed us forward in our category of social media expertise – finessing and protecting our offering while coaching us towards being ever-better writers, graphic designers, teachers and speakers.

-Ruby Slipper’s gift to you this holiday are three unique Christmases as written by Iolanthe, Leah and Emma.
+Ruby Assembly’s gift to you this holiday are three unique Christmases as written by Iolanthe, Leah and Emma.
 Beautifully photographed by Breeana Dunbar on the Merri Creek, featuring fragrant and elegant eucalypt crowns by florist Mademoiselle Fleur.
 We wish you a Merry Christmas, and all the blessings of a 2017 that challenges and rewards you in equal measure.
 It’s been our best year yet, and we’re only getting started.

 Iolanthe: A Christmas in Brunswick East

 Growing up in the bushland of the Dandenong Ranges, Brunswick East strikes a perfect balance between nature and nurture, between the Merri Creek’s waving gums and trickling water and the ease of jumping on the 96 tram and heading into the city.